-The Topography of New Zealand lends itself to road trips and I have been lucky enough to spend over 15 months travelling in this small, tucked away country known as ‘The Land of the Long White Cloud’.
+The Topography of New Zealand lends itself to road trips and I have been lucky enough to spend over 15 months traveling in this small, tucked-away country known as ‘The Land of the Long White Cloud’.

 It starts low down on the east coast beaches with no mountains in sight, then heads west where the land rises all around you whilst you are still at sea level.

-The route then gains elevation so you’re amongst the peaks in Queenstown and Wanaka then flushes you out the other side again back toward Christchurch.
-Each day adds atmosphere and excitement.
+The route then gains elevation so you’re amongst the peaks in Queenstown and Wanaka & Mount Cook then flushes you out the other side again back toward Christchurch.

 How to choose a rental vehicle

 There are two main ways to travel in New Zealand.
-The first is to rent a normal sized vehicle and stay in hotels, the second is to rent a motorhome and stay in campsites.
+The first is to rent a normal-sized vehicle and stay in hotels, the second is to rent a motorhome and stay at campsites.

 Both options have their pros and cons.
 If you’re unsure which one to pick, read my article about motorhome travel in New Zealand beforehand.

 This itinerary took a lot of dedication to make so if you found it useful, I would appreciate it if you used these affiliate links to Discover Cars if you’re booking your rental car, or the Motorhome Republic to book your campervan.
 It earns me a small commission at no extra cost to you.

 Both of those search engines have the largest databases and receive competitive pricing quotes from the biggest rental companies in New Zealand.

 You often ask me about the kilometers my itineraries entail.
 This particular loop is roughly 2,000km (ca 1250 miles) long.
 You will need to provide this information when booking a campervan.